boardzilla/boardzilla-docs/docs/game/flow.md

 ```

 This flow contains exactly two items: a function call that shuffles the pool,
 and the main play loop.
-The first function makes a single change to the board:
+The first function makes a single change:

 ```ts
   () => $.pool.shuffle(),